-The Bank's Board is ultimately responsible for the Bank's RMS.
-It is assisted in this role by the Board and management committees.
-The Board and management committees provide oversight that the RMS has been effectively implemented and risk management practices are in place.
-The Board and committees are governed by a Charter or Terms of Reference, which sets out its purpose, authority and approach.
+The Bank's Board is ultimately responsible for the Bank's RMF.
+It is assisted in this role by the Board Risk & Compliance Committee (BRCC) and management committees.
+The Board, BRCC and management committees provide oversight that the RMF has been effectively implemented and risk management practices are in place.
+The Board, the Board committees and management committees are governed by a Charter or Terms of Reference, which sets out its purpose, authority and approach.